-Southern Health NHS Foundation Trust provides care across four counties in southern England, Hampshire, Dorset, Oxfordshire and Buckinghamshire.
+Southern Health NHS Foundation Trust provides care services across four counties in southern England: Hampshire, Dorset, Oxfordshire and Buckinghamshire.

 It employs around 9,000 staff working from over 200 sites, including community hospitals, health centres, inpatient units and social care services.

 The Trust recently adopted a strategy to provide Unified Communications (UC) to staff.